CUET Mathematics Syllabus 2026: Check Section Wise Topics, Weightage, Books

 Book Name Author/Publication Key Features

-NCERT Class 12 Mathematics Textbook NCERT Covers fundamental conceptsAligned with CUET syllabus
+NCERT Class 12 Mathematics Textbook NCERT Covers fundamental conceptsAligned with the CUET syllabus

 Complete Mathematics Lucent's Publication Covers all CUET topicsIncludes solved examples & MCQs